10 Ways to Relieve Period Pain

 Light walks and light exercises such as yoga have a very positive effect of relieving menstrual pain.
 Exercise releases endorphins which are responsible for reducing the brain’s perception of pain as well as triggering a positive feeling in the body.

-Focus on yoga poses that stretches your pelvic and hip joints as well as stretching the abdomen and easing the lower back.
+Focus on yoga poses that stretch your pelvic and hip joints as well as stretching the abdomen and easing the lower back.

 Cramps are as a result of oxygen deprivation by contracting uterine muscles in blood vessels in the naval and pelvic area.
 Simple exercises that focus on the pelvis while requiring little exertion will help bring relief to the body.